Mis-selling risks grow with China's insurance sales army

 She said she received a high commission of 20-30 percent of the premium for some insurance in the first year.

-Lu has no finance background but said Ping An's training was renowned for its rigour.
+Lu has no finance background but said Ping An's training was renowned for its rigor.

 "The training at Ping An is really good.
 In the industry, Ping An is called the Huangpu Military Academy."